Expressive power (computer science): In database theory

 It turns out that first-order logic is lacking in expressive power: it cannot express certain types of Boolean queries, e.g. queries involving transitive closure.
 However, adding expressive power must be done with care: it must still remain possible to evaluate queries with reasonable efficiency, which is not the case, e.g., for second-order logic.
-Consequently, a literature sprang up in which many query languages and language constructs were compared on expressive power and efficiency, e.g. various versions of Datalog.
+Consequently, a literature sprang up in which many query languages and language constructs were compared on the basis of expressive power and efficiency, e.g. various versions of Datalog.

 Similar considerations apply for query languages on other types of data, e.g. XML query languages such as XQuery.